hughperkins/jeigen/src/README.txt

 depends only on Eigen, included in the source code for Jeigen, so it is very easy to build, just needing CMake, and a c++ compiler.

-In Eclipse, add a user library, and add the 'jar/Jeigen.jar' jar to the library.
+In Eclipse, add a user library, and add the 'Jeigen.jar' jar to the library.
 Then expand the library entry for 'jeigen', select 'Native library location', then click 'Edit', and browse to the directory containing the native library.

 (If you are not using Eclipse, then add:
-   -Djava.library.path=/path/to/jeigen/native/<platform>/folder
+   -Djava.library.path=/path/to/libjeigen.so
 ... to the java vm arguments)

 How to build the native library